Series: Dragonball Z

 Jakks Pacific figures never made it over to where I was residing however, or very few did anyway.
 It seemed to be mostly in America these were released.
 I occasionally saw them in magazines at the time, and there’s only a few of Jakks Pacific’s I would like now (end of Z Vegeta and Teen Trunks specifically).

 Trying to complete Irwin Toy’s action figure line up however, I ended up buying some lots off eBay, one of which had this Buu figure (I call him Buu and not Super Buu, as he only calls himself Super Buu after absorbing the Z Fighters).
 It’s a great figure, with lots of articulation.
 Especially the ankles are great as it makes him easier to balance.
 He is also very expressive and I love that he’s “battle damaged” as it makes the characters look cooler.
 I can’t really fault the figure.
 The play features are a bit gimmicky in my opinion.
 And the pole, which I’m missing, would have been better transparent, but I guess using the same plastic you already have for the rock was cheaper.

 That said, I don’t collect Jakks Pacific figures, even if this Buu is one of the better ones I’ve seen of Jakks.
 I’d only get some of my favourites, and I can’t be keeping or collecting everything.
 As I have no nostalgic feelings for this one, I decided to let him go.
-My younger brother is a fan of Buu however, and he was interested in him, so we trade.
+My younger brother is a fan of Buu however, and he was interested in him, so we traded.
 My Jakks’ Buu for his AB Groupe’s Broly.
-I hope to get him physically in my hands soon!

 If you like vintage, American Dragonball Z figures, you might like these too.
 If you prefer more modern Dragonball Z action figures, you might give these a miss.